 Southern Miss Sinks WKU 69-63

-HATTIESBURG, Miss. – Southern Miss sank WKU 69-63 Thursday evening, marking the first victory against the Lady Toppers since the 2014-2015 season and breaking the Lady Eagles five game series skid against the team from Bluegrass State.
+HATTIESBURG, Miss. -- The Southern Miss women's basketball team sank WKU 69-63 Thursday evening, marking the first victory against the Lady Toppers since the 2014-2015 season and breaking the Lady Eagles five game series skid against the team from the Bluegrass State.

 "When you have a team that has faced as much adversity as we have, it's really sweet to get a win against the No. 1 team in the league," said Head Coach Joye Lee-McNelis.
 "Our players played really hard in the first and fourth quarter.
 It was all about transition offense and the team had a lot of fun.
 I'm really proud of how hard the team worked this week and the true commitment to be able to make a difference.
 This win gives us tremendous confidence heading into our game on Saturday."